Asymptotic properties of the multivariate Sz\'{a}sz-Mirakyan estimator for cumulative distribution functions on the nonnegative orthant: Interior properties

 \end{enumerate} \end{theorem}

 \begin{proof} The proof is given in \ref{app}. \end{proof}

-The results show that the Sz\'{a}sz--Mirakyan estimator shares the same first--order asymptotic distribution as the empirical c.d.f.\ at interior points.
-Centering by the smoothed mean yields a central limit theorem under the minimal requirement that the smoothing parameters diverge, while additional undersmoothing ensures that the bias becomes asymptotically negligible and centering by the true distribution function is valid.
+The results show that the Sz\'{a}sz--Mirakyan estimator shares the same first--order asymptotic distribution as the empirical cdf at interior points.
+Centering by the smoothed mean yields a central limit theorem under the minimal requirement that the smoothing parameters diverge, while additional undersmoothing ensures that the bias becomes asymptotically negligible and centering by the true cdf is valid.
 As a result, Poisson smoothing improves finite-sample efficiency without affecting the classical $\sqrt{n}$ convergence rate or limiting variance.
 Almost sure uniform consistency of the Sz\'{a}sz--Mirakyan estimator on compact subsets of the nonnegative orthant is provided in the following theorem.

 \begin{theorem} Assume that $F$ is continuous on every compact subset of $[0,\infty)^d$.
-Then, for any $L>0$,
+Then, for any $L > 0$,

 as $n\to\infty$ and $m_{\min}\to\infty$.
-Consequently, $F_{\bm m,n}$ converges to $F$ almost surely, uniformly on compact subsets of $[0,\infty)^d$. \end{theorem}
+Consequently, $F_{\bb{m},n}$ converges to $F$ almost surely, uniformly on compact subsets of $[0,\infty)^d$. \end{theorem}

 \begin{proof} The proof is given in \ref{app}. \end{proof}